ton-blockchain/docs/docs/overviews/TL-B.md

 ## BNF Grammar
 **Backus–Naur form** can be found in [TlbParser.bnf](https://github.com/andreypfau/intellij-ton/blob/main/src/main/grammars/TlbParser.bnf), thanks to [@andreypfau](https://github.com/andreypfau).

-TL-B is also by [intellij-ton plugin](https://github.com/andreypfau/intellij-ton).
+TL-B is also supported by [intellij-ton plugin](https://github.com/andreypfau/intellij-ton).

-Docs on TL-B can be found in [TVM whitepaper](https://ton.org/tvm.pdf) and in collected form [here](https://github.com/tonstack/TL-B-docs).
+Docs on TL-B can be found in [TVM whitepaper](https://ton.org/tvm.pdf) and in concise (collected in one place) form [here](https://github.com/tonstack/TL-B-docs).
 ## Generator of serializators and deserializators
 Example of generator, used by TON node itself can be found in [Ton node sources](https://github.com/newton-blockchain/ton/blob/master/crypto/tl/tlbc.cpp).